What is a Data Breach?

 Sometimes, people in your staff are just the dispatched agents of other companies.
 Such a situation is a sure sign that you must make some severe changes to your recruitment policy.
 It is pretty easy to detect such a spy and prevent its activity if you do it immediately.

 For instance, thanks to these agents, Microsoft received a tremendous amount of information about the window interface at the early stages of its development in Apple.
 Later, Gates' company applied these developments in the first version of Windows.
 But, of course, Apple couldn’t leave such an incident without the attention - and started legal action against Microsoft due to the illegal use of patented stuff.

-The examples of malware-related leakages can be met massively in the last five years.
-First, you probably heard about the cyberattacks on corporations - viruses encrypted their files and stole many internal corporate data.
+The examples of malware-related leakages can be met in the last five years.
+First, you probably heard about the cyberattacks on corporations - viruses encrypt their files and steal many internal corporate data.
 Then, this information is sold on the Darknet - the info obtained in such a way can barely be sold without anonymity.

 The Biggest Data Breaches in 2021

 |2021||500 million records||According to information security experts, back in 2019, cybercriminals exploited a vulnerability related to the "Add a Friend" function, which allowed them to gain access to phone numbers.
 This bug was fixed a long time ago.
 The same leak has been posted on the darknet for free.|